MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-next-gen-configuration-settings.md

 - Security intelligence updates are checked before an antivirus scan runs ([CheckForSignaturesBeforeRunningScan](/windows/client-management/mdm/policy-csp-defender#defender-checkforsignaturesbeforerunningscan)).
 - Security intelligence checks occur every four hours ([SignatureUpdateInterval](/windows/client-management/mdm/policy-csp-defender#defender-signatureupdateinterval)).

-## Defender for Business default settings and Microsoft Intune
+## How default settings in Defender for Business correspond to settings in Microsoft Intune

 The following table describes settings that are preconfigured for Defender for Business and how those settings correspond to what you might see in Intune (managed in the Microsoft Endpoint Manager admin center).
 If you're using the [simplified configuration process in Defender for Business](mdb-simplified-configuration.md), you don't need to edit these settings.